longitachi/ZLPhotoBrowser/README.md

  * Manually
   * 1. Drag PhotoBrowser/ folder into your project
   * 2. Import Photos.framework and PhotosUI.framework
-  *	3. This repo relays on SDWebImage, so you also need it
+  *	3. This repo relays on SDWebImage and GPUImage, so you also need it
   *	4. Import "ZLPhotoActionSheet.h" at where you wanna use it

  * Cocoapods